CrazyProger1/XSS-Stealer/README.md

 ### Passwords-Server

-Steals the password using form autofill and sends it to the Server.
+Steals the password and login using form autofill and sends it to the Server.

 **XSS-Types:**